Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 - how dangerous it is

-- whether it is worth attacking or avoiding
+- whether it is worth attacking or better to avoid

 For example:

-- caravans heading to the Old World carry the most valuable goods but are heavily protected
+- caravans heading to the Old World carry the most valuable goods but are well protected

-- merchant ships transport materials needed for colonies
+- merchant ships transport materials needed by colonies

-- smugglers are less predictable but often profitable targets
+- smugglers are less predictable but often make profitable targets

 This system allows you to plan your actions instead of relying on luck.

-If you want to dive deeper into ship mechanics and cargo systems:
+If you want to learn more about ship mechanics and the cargo system:

 - Boarding